Ascension-Addons/VuhDo/README.md

-# Addon Name
+# VuhDo

-This is the repository for <Addon Name>.
+This is the repository for VuhDo.
 Modified for Ascension.gg.